-- 2.1 Where an allegation or complaint is made against any member of staff (other than the Head), including the DSL, the matter should be reported immediately to the Head.
-The allegation will be discussed immediately with the Designated Officer(s) before further action is taken.
-Where appropriate, the Head will consult with the DSL. - 2.2 Where an allegation or complaint is made against the Head, the matter should be reported immediately to the Nominated Safeguarding Chair of Governors and be discussed immediately with the Designated Officer(s) before further action is taken.
-The Chair of Governors will consult the Nominated Safeguarding Governor, and vice versa. - 2.3 Where an allegation is made against any Governor, the matter should be reported immediately to the Chair of Governors or the Nominated Safeguarding Governor.
+- 2.1 Where an allegation or complaint is made against any member of staff (other than the Head), including the DSL and supply staff / volunteers, the matter should be reported immediately to the Head.
+The allegation will be discussed immediately with the LADO(s) before further action is taken.
+Where appropriate, the Head will consult with the DSL. - 2.2 Where an allegation or complaint is made against the Head, the matter should be reported immediately to the Nominated Safeguarding Chair of Governors and be discussed immediately with the LADO(s) before further action is taken.
+The Chair of Governors will consult the Nominated Safeguarding Governor, and vice versa.
+Equally, if there is a conflict of interest in reporting to the Head the case will likewise go to the LADO direct via the Chair of Governors. - 2.3 Where an allegation is made against any Governor, the matter should be reported immediately to the Chair of Governors or the Nominated Safeguarding Governor.
 If either the Chair of Governors or the Nominated Safeguarding Governor are the subject of an allegation, the matter should be reported to the other.
-The allegation will be discussed immediately with the Designated Officer(s) before further action is taken.
+The allegation will be discussed immediately with the LADO(s) before further action is taken.
 Where appropriate, the Chair of Governors will consult the Nominated Safeguarding Governor, and vice versa. - 2.4 If it is not possible to report to the Head or Chair of Governors or Nominated Safeguarding Governor in the circumstances set out above, a report should be made immediately to the DSL.
-The DSL will take action in accordance with these procedures and will as soon as possible inform the Head or, where appropriate, the Chair of Governors and the Nominated Safeguarding Governor.
+The DSL will take action in accordance with these

-2.5 The person taking action in accordance with the procedures in this Appendix is known as the Case Manager.
+- procedures and will as soon as possible inform the Head or, where appropriate, the Chair of Governors and the Nominated Safeguarding Governor. - 2.5 The person taking action in accordance with the procedures in this Appendix is known as the Case Manager.